jinysong/vote/FaceMaskRating/README.md

 ## Machine Learning Application

 I created a Neural Network (NN) model that will predict the star rating on a scale of 1 to 5, based on a written review.
 The training data is scrape from Amazon's product review section, using a selection of different types of face mask products.

+## Packages and Libraries required
+### Webscraping:
+- selenium

+### Data Analysis:
+- numpy
+- pandas
+- seaborn
+- matplotlib
+- wordcloud

+### Language Package:
+- NLTK

+### Modeling:
+- scikit learn
+- keras
+- tensorflow

+## Notebooks

+1. Data Collection
+2. Data Cleaning & EDA
+3. Neural Network Modeling & Evaluation

+## Summary

+## Deployment

+I've decided to create a working application using Streamlit.
+Streamlit is an open-source Python library that makes it easy to create and share custom web apps for machine learning and data science.
+The final product is deployed on Heroku, a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+It is easy to use and quick to setup.
+You can see a working demo here: [link]

+## Future Development

+Sentiment analysis can help evaluate customer satisfaction and gain important insights from huge datasets.
+Manually analyzing brand sentiment is time-consuming, and machine learning can unburden companies of this repetitive task.

+Further development could focus on increasing the model's accuracy, better identity edge cases, and provide recommender capabilities.